thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 watchAnyNamespace: false
 ```

-Say, if the above Strimzi override yaml content saved in a file strimizi_override.yaml, then we can use the below command
+Save the Strimzi configuration yaml to a file named strimizi_override.yaml, use below helm command to deploy the strimizi operator in cluster

 ```
 helm upgrade -i -n kafka --create-namespace \